-Network management: reduce alerts for better performance
+Network and alert management: looking for a better performance

 This post is also available in: Spanish